• Does Charleston have a good selection of seafood restaurants?

 © Coast Bar & Grill

-Coast Bar and Grill is a laid-back restaurant located in a former warehouse space on Upper King.
+Coast Bar & Grill is a laid-back restaurant located in a former warehouse space on Upper King.
 The food is Lowcountry style and the atmosphere is relaxed.
 Most of the fish is sourced locally and served fresh.
 Each day, chefs from Coast meet with fishermen and local farmers to purchase the freshest possible ingredients, so the menu changes frequently and features special dishes depending on the season and the availability of seafood and produce.

 The restaurant features a wood-burning grill custom-made of hickory and oak.
 Several of the most popular items on the menu are the wood-grilled fish, fish tacos, and selections from the raw bar.
 The restaurant is also committed to using sustainable seafood, so dining at Coast is a choice you can feel good about.